Thomascountz/thomascountz/_memos/2025-01-28-activerecord-models-to-erd.md

 layout: memo
 title: ActiveRecord Models to a Mermaid ERD
 date: '2025-01-28'
-tags: [memo, rails, activerecord, erd]
+tags: [memo, rails, activerecord, mermaid]
 ---

 Turn your ApplicationRecord models into a Mermaid ERD